zeroluck/docs/sources/admin-guide/saml/index.md

 * `Non-Federated SP`: That means the SP is *not* associated with a federation like InCommon or NJEdge.
 * `Federated SP`: Those which are associated with a federation.
 For example, Educause is such SP which is included in the InCommon federation.

-All kinds of SP's can be configured for SSO from Gluu Server.
+All kinds of SP can be configured for SSO from the Gluu Server.

 * _For `In-house SP`_ :
        * First, the target application needs to have installed and configured the Shibboleth SP software.
 Instructions for completing a base installation of the Shibboleth SP can be found [here](http://www.gluu.org/docs/articles/apache-saml/).